Amelia2675/3D-Indoor-Scene-Long-Tail-Segmentation/README.md

 where pt is the prediction probability for respective target label and gamma is a constant to control the factor (set gamma to 2)

-## Instance Sampling
+### Instance Sampling
 Place instances from less-seen categories (tail)  and break overly specific dependencies for recognition.
 We tried instance sampling in fine-tuning stage but the result is much worse than another settings, so we decided to add it in stage 3 training to see if it would work.

 <img width="525" alt="image" src="https://user-images.githubusercontent.com/109503040/225255826-bee6ff09-c954-4552-8414-110846a35eb4.png">

-## Mixing technique
+### Mixing technique
-Create new training samples by combining two augmented scene.
-Object instances are implicitly placed into novel out-of-context environments.
+Create new training samples by combining two augmented scene.
+Object instances are implicitly placed into novel out-of-context environments.
 Thus, the semantics can be inferred from local structure.
 We tried this method but didn't get improvement on the results.

 ## Experiments